 Unfortunately, the theft of cargo does not lead to many arrests and/or convictions in the end.
 But the companies that lose their products due to theft have consequences and the cost of the lost load and effort of recovery increases insurance premiums.
-So these companies want answers!
+And these companies want answers!

 Which is where we come in!
 We can investigate the parameters of your cargo theft, fire and contamination and see where it leads.
 Our staff has over 100 years of combined investigative experience and can handle all sorts of issues when it comes to cargo investigations.

-How to Limit Cargo Theft For Transportation Companies
+How to Limit Cargo Theft for Transportation Companies

 At Investigative Resource Center, we can professionally investigate the theft of cargo.
 Many transportation and trucking companies in the greater New Jersey area have turned to us for such an investigation.
 But to avoid even having to investigate stolen cargo and merchandise, here are some ways to limit the impact or probabilities of such an action.

 When you hire new employees, always be sure to screen them.
 Conduct a background check to vet all incoming employees, such as drivers and warehouse employees.
 Anyone with access to the shipping information should be screened properly before you make the hire.